alexwkleung/Electron-ESM-Vite/README.md

 2. If you are using a framework, you might need to update the glob pattern array in `chokidarPaths` and `chokidarPathsIgnore` within `cli.js`.

 3. Vite's HMR is disabled in favour of Electron-ESM-Vite's custom one using Chokidar (`cli.js`/`hmr()`).

+4. It is recommended to follow the same folder structure to avoid any path issues.

 # License